The Best Blenders for Your Money

 We asked some experts for recommendations about the best blenders to buy, and here are their top choices.

-“Nutribullet has a wide array of products, and appeals to a few different price points.
-In my home, I have the Nutribullet Rx, which can make both cold and hot blended connections.
-Blenders like a Nutribullet can help you eat healthier in several ways,” she says.
-Among other things, the device “allows you to ‘hide’ healthy foods in the blend that you would perhaps otherwise not want to eat (i.e. spinach, supplements, legumes) and creates portable blends so you can have a meal/snack on the go.”
+"NutriBullet has a wide array of products, and it appeals to a few different price points.
+In my home, I have the NutriBullet Rx, which can make both cold and hot blended concoctions.
+Blenders like a NutriBullet can help you eat healthier in several ways," she says.
+Among other things, the device "allows you to ‘hide’ healthy foods in the blender that you would perhaps otherwise not want to eat (i.e. spinach, supplements, legumes) and creates portable blends so you can have a meal/snack on the go."

 He adds that "the size of the cup itself fits easily in most car cup holders, which is a problem with tons of other portable blenders.
 Plus, the plastic used to make the cup and lid are BPA-free and dishwasher safe, which is another must for me.
 For the compact size of the blender, it does a great job of smoothly blending ingredients, including chunkier frozen fruits or even added shake ingredients like chia seeds and nut butters."

 While small and perhaps of limited use, this Oster blender only costs $30 to $35 and does its main job very well.
 Be aware, though, that the power cord is only 16" long, which could be an inconvenience depending on your kitchen.
 It comes in multiple translucent colors, including pink, blue and orange.